zomnium/garphql-spec/spec/Section 2 -- Language.md

 No {Ignored} may appear *within* a {Token}, for example no white space characters are permitted between the characters defining a {FloatValue}.

+**Byte order mark**

+UnicodeBOM :: "Byte Order Mark (U+FEFF)"

+The *Byte Order Mark* is a special Unicode code point which may appear at the beginning of a file which programs may use to determine the fact that the text stream is Unicode, and what specific encoding has been used.

+As files are often concatenated, a *Byte Order Mark* may appear anywhere within a GraphQL document and is {Ignored}.

 ### Punctuators